saurabtharu/Internship-repo/Internship Report - typst/chapters/chapter-3-intern activities.typ

 + *Documentation and Reporting*: Creating a well-detailed documentation for all processes carried out during the attachment period such configurations done thus changes made.
 In addition to this I was involved in generating reports on how reliable or efficient our systems were performing.
 */

-While working as a DevOps Engineer intern for F1Soft International, my main focus was on bringing together software development and IT operations.
+While working as a DevOps Engineer intern for Khalti, my main focus was on bringing together software development and IT operations.
 I had the following tasks:
 #set enum(numbering: "i)")